GabDug/Efrei-L1-ProjectHangman/Report.md

 print(words[random.randint(0, len(words)-1)])
 ```

-For this one we import the random class, then we're using the with statement close the file properly, then we read the text.
+For this one we import the random class, then we're using the with statement to read the text.
-Finally we print a random word by choosing a random int in the length of the number of words.
+Finally we print a random word by choosing a random int in the length of the number of words,
+and choosing the word associated with it in the list.

-4. f)
+##### 4. f)
 ```python
 import random